amplience/dc-extension-ecomm-toolkit/README.md

 # eComm Toolkit

-`dc-extension-ecomm-toolkit` is an Amplience Dynamic Content extension written in React/MUI/Typescript that provides an easy way to interface with eComm platforms for multiple use cases.
+`dc-extension-ecomm-toolkit` is an Amplience Dynamic Content extension written in React/MUI/Typescript that provides an easy way to interface with platforms in the eCommerce ecosystem for multiple use cases.

 ## 🏢 Supported platforms

+### 🛒 Commerce
 -   [Salesforce Commerce Cloud (SFCC)](./docs/commerce/sfcc.md)
 -   [BigCommerce](./docs/commerce/bigcommerce.md)
 -   [Commercetools](./docs/commerce/commercetools.md)
 -   [Shopify](./docs/commerce/shopify.md)
 -   [REST (JSON Sample Data)](./docs/commerce/rest.md)

-## ⚙️ Features
+#### ⚙️ Features

 -   Category selector
 -   User Segment selector
 -   Product Finder

 ## 🏁 Quickstart

+We would reccomend that you build and host your own version of the extension so that you are in complete control of the the extension.
+Please see [Developing and Building Locally](./docs/developing%2Bbuilding-locally.md)

 Instructions for basic registration & setup of the ecomm-toolkit in your Amplience Dynamic Content box [are here](./docs/extension.md).
 Then come back to the Snippets section below.